 Content Marketing Strategy: How To Build For Your Business

-Did you know that 63% of companies do not have a documented content marketing strategy?
+Did you know that 63% of companies still need a documented content marketing strategy?
 That is according to research by Content Marketing Institute (CMI) and MarketingProfs.

-Unsurprisingly, companies with a content marketing strategy will most likely feel that their content marketing efforts are successful.
+Companies with a content marketing strategy will likely feel their content marketing efforts are successful.

 Without a strategy, your B2B content marketing’s success or failure is just a matter of luck – and you risk all your efforts going to waste.
 That is likely why a similar percentage (64%) say learning how to build a content marketing strategy is one of their greatest educational needs.